smithy-lang/smithy/docs/source-2.0/aws/aws-iam.rst

     * - name
       - ``string``
       - The name of the resource in AWS IAM.
+    * - relativeDocumentation
+      - ``string``
+      - A relative URL path that defines more information about the resource within a set of IAM-related documentation.

 The following example defines a simple resource with a name in AWS IAM that deviates from the :ref:`shape name of the shape ID <shape-id>` of the resource.